Trump supporters react to his derogatory remark

 Trump tweeted Friday that he didn't use that language in Thursday's meeting.
 He also denied that he demanded Haitians be excluded from negotiations about protected status for people from certain countries.

-Brian Welsh, business owner
+Brian Welsh, South Carolina

-Brian Welsh, 32, from South Carolina told CNN he initially supported Trump because of his immigration policy, particularly regarding the border wall, which he believed could cut spending on border security.
+Brian Welsh, 32, a business owner from South Carolina, told CNN he initially supported Trump because of his immigration policy, particularly regarding the border wall, which he believed could cut spending on border security.

 But how did Welsh feel after the President's comments on Thursday?